P. D. Dinakaran

-Paul Daniel Dinakaran Premkumar (born 9 May 1950) was the Chief Justice of the Sikkim High Court.
+Paul Daniel Dinakaran Premkumar (born 9 May 1950) served as the Chief Justice of the Sikkim High Court.
 He resigned from the post following allegations of corruption and subsequent removal proceedings.

 Childhood and education

 P.D Dinakaran was born in a Dalit family at Arakkonam, North Arcot (now Vellore District).
 He did his schooling and then attended the Madras Christian College, Chennai and studied chemistry.
 He obtained his Masters in Political Science and Public Administration and Bachelor of Law Degree from Madras Law College.

 Career

 He started his career in Madras High Court.
 He also practised in the State and Central Administrative Tribunals at Madras.
-He served as Legal Adviser and Standing Counsel for Pondicherry University and for several State owned Corporations, such as Tamil Nadu State Marketing Corporation (TASMAC), Tamil Nadu Sugar Corporation, Tamil Nadu Sugar Federation Limited, Tamil Nadu Co-operative Milk Producers Federation (Aavin).
+He served as a legal adviser and standing counsel for Pondicherry University and for several state-owned corporations, such as Tamil Nadu State Marketing Corporation (TASMAC), Tamil Nadu Sugar Corporation, Tamil Nadu Sugar Federation Limited, Tamil Nadu Co-operative Milk Producers Federation (Aavin).

-He was also standing counsel for various religious institutions, such as Churches of South India, Madras Diocese and Coimbatore Diocese and Sri Subramania Swami Temple, Tiruttani and for several Local Bodies, Educational Institutions, Teachers' Federations, Agriculturists Associations, Marketing Societies and Social Organisations.
+He was also standing counsel for various religious institutions, such as Churches of South India, Madras Diocese and Coimbatore Diocese and Sri Subramania Swami Temple, Tiruttani and for several Local Bodies, educational institutions, teachers' federations, agriculturists associations, marketing societies and social organisations.

 On 28 August 2009, the Supreme Court of India announced that Dinakaran would be elevated to a Supreme Court Judge, but this was halted due to allegations of corruption and surrounding controversy.
 Dinakaran subsequently refused to go on leave when asked by Chief Justice of India K.G.
 Balakrishnan and was transferred to the Sikkim High Court.
 On 29 July 2011 he resigned from the post of Sikkim High Court Chief Justice.
-He was facing impeachment allegedly on the charges of corruption and judicial misconduct.
+He was facing impeachment proceedings from parliament on alleged charges of corruption and judicial misconduct.